moorepants/learn-multibody-dynamics/jupyter-python.rst

 interactively.
 Each page of this book is a Jupyter Notebook and can be downloaded and executed on your computer.
 Jupyter can execute code from many programming languages.
 Different :term:`kernels<kernel>` are used for each language and a notebook can, in general, only have a single kernel.
-This course will use the Python 3 kernel.
+This book will use the Python 3 kernel.

 .. _Jupyter Notebook: https://www.jupyter.org